Site and Significance

 Crafting a Comprehensive Conservation Management Plan

 Following the Getty Foundation’s announcement, WMF launched a project to create a Comprehensive Conservation Management Plan (CCMP) for Patel Stadium in partnership with the Amdavad Municipal Corporation (AMC) and the National Centre for Safety of Heritage Structures, Department of Civil Engineering at the Indian Institute of Technology Madras (IIT Madras).
 The plan was designed to serve three objectives: provide the basis for the site’s successful conservation so that it can serve as a vibrant, valued, self-sustaining community hub; offer an exemplary model for good conservation practices and creative adaptive reuse ideas for other modernist concrete structures in Ahmedabad; and create a wider understanding and appreciation of the cultural, historical, architectural, engineering, and social significance of India’s modernist architecture.

 Throughout 2020 and 2021, WMF, AMC, and IIT Madras conducted documentation, research, site condition assessments, and consultation workshops, stakeholder analyses to support these objectives.
 The CCMP was finalized in 2022.

 World Monuments Fund safeguards cultural heritage around the globe, ensuring our treasured places are preserved for present and future generations.

 Sign up for our newsletter to receive regular updates on our projects, stories from the field, upcoming events, and more!

-WMF’s work at Sardar Vallabhbhai Patel Stadium is made possible, in part, with support from the Getty Foundation.
+World Monuments Fund’s work at Sardar Vallabhbhai Patel Stadium has been made possible, in part, with support from the Getty Foundation.